Clatherine/be-nc-news-/README.md

 3. You will need to set up your local databases using 'npm run setup-dbs'

-/* note I'm not sure if this needs to be done or if we are assuming the developer already has databases set up? */

 4. You will need to seed your local development database using 'npm run seed'.
 Note the integration-test file seeds the test database before each test block when it is run.

 5. To run tests on the test database, use 'npm run test integration-test.js', or simply 'npm t int'.
 Note 'npm t' will run both the integration-test file AND the utils.test file.